JoeyBF/SeqSee/README.md

 file.
 This file includes an SVG figure representing the spectral sequence and JavaScript for interactivity.

-Because the files `SeqSee` generates have a few dependencies, they cannot be used offline.
+The files that `SeqSee` generates have a few dependencies, so they cannot be used offline.
 However, these dependencies are small and likely to be cached after the HTML file is opened for the first time.
 Specifically, they depend on: